 - No need to prove probate in the New Zealand courts

 - The settlor can revoke the arrangement at any time

 - The arrangement can be terminated and re-established at any time during the settlor’s lifetime

 - The arrangement can also apply on the settlor’s incapacity

 The New Zealand Foreign Trust is a useful estate planning tool, allowing for continuity of ownership following the death of the settlor.
-The combined asset protection benefits of trust ownership and the flexibility to distribute income and capital to those beneficiaries who require the funds, including the settlor, together with the tax exemption on foreign sourced income and limited disclosure obligations, make the New Zealand Foreign Trust an attractive holding structure for many global clients.
+The combined asset protection benefits of trust ownership and the flexibility to distribute income and capital to those beneficiaries who require the funds, including the settlor, together with the tax exemption on foreign sourced income, make the New Zealand Foreign Trust an attractive holding structure for many global clients.

 New Zealand has done well in introducing reasonable disclosure requirements and maintaining its favourable tax treatment of foreign trusts.
 More importantly, these measures see New Zealand retaining its status as a trustworthy and desirable planning jurisdiction for high net worth families.